Back to school anxiety is a normal feeling, given what everyone has gone through. Besides students,anxiety is also felt by parents and teachers.

 Let them know it’s ok to worry

-Let your child know if at any time they are worried or feeling isolated that they can always come and speak to you at any time.
+Let your child know that back to school anxiety is normal and if at any time they are worried or feeling isolated that they can always come and speak to you.

 Most importantly let your children know that it is normal to feel worried.